dPaliura/Control_theory_labs/README.md

 ### Laboratory work 1

-The task of this work is to find control of boat which moves on a plane from point
+The task of this work is to find control of a boat that moves on a plane from point
 (0, 0) to some stable target with speed v.
 There is a vector field of the stream on a plane.
 The vector of the stream is parallel to abscissa and perpendicular